fpiantini/Mini-Sushi-Flying-Critters/en/README.md

+In this project you're going to make some animated flying hippos!

 1. Open Scratch and create a new project.

 2. Let's change that cat into something with wings.
 Click on the cat and go to the **Costumes** tab.
 Click the first icon under **New costume** to choose a costume from the library.